joseprest/programming-style-guide/workflow/submitting-changes.md

     - Your changes have been tested and function according to their specifications.
     - Your code follows style guidelines.
-    - You have run any linters and tests, if applicable.
+    - You have run any linters and tests.

 3. Open a pull request to the main branch using the GitHub website in order to get feedback on your work.
-Include screenshots if applicable.
+Include screenshots and videos.

 4. If there are changes requested, commit and push changes to your branch.
 You do not need to open a new pull request, the existing pull request will automatically update.